facetint/Inception/README.md

 # 🚀 Inception

-The Inception project challenges you to design a secure and modular infrastructure using Docker and Docker Compose.
-The goal is to configure several isolated services that communicate via Docker networks, with NGINX acting as a single secure entry point.
+The Inception project at 42 involves designing a secure and modular infrastructure using Docker and Docker Compose.
+You will containerize multiple services like NGINX, WordPress, and MariaDB, with NGINX acting as the secure entry point.

+🔑 Key Features:

+  - Using Docker Compose for multi-container management.

+  - Ensuring security with SSL/TLS encryption and isolated services.

+  - Configuring services to communicate through Docker networks.

+The project focuses on practical experience with containerization, networking, and secure infrastructure management.

 ---